rust-lang/book/second-edition/nostarch/chapter18.md

 Generally, match arms use refutable patterns, except for the last arm that might match any remaining values with an irrefutable pattern.
-A `match` with only one arm whose pattern is irrefutable is allowed, but it's not particularly useful and could be replaced with a simpler `let` statement.
+A `match` with only one arm whose pattern is irrefutable is allowed, but it’s not particularly useful and could be replaced with a simpler `let` statement.

-Now that we've discussed all the places that patterns can be used and the difference between refutable and irrefutable patterns, let's go over all the syntax we can use to create patterns.
+Now that we’ve discussed all the places that patterns can be used and the difference between refutable and irrefutable patterns, let’s go over all the syntax we can use to create patterns.

 ## All the Pattern Syntax

-We've seen some examples of different kinds of patterns throughout the book.
+We’ve seen some examples of different kinds of patterns throughout the book.
 This section lists all the syntax valid in patterns and why you might want to use each of them.